BestReviews is reader-supported and may earn an affiliate commission. Details

 Sizing is a little non-specific and may be a challenge.
-Make sure you check the sizing chart closely before you buy.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you’ve seen A River Runs Through It, you’ve seen fly fishing at its most picturesque — a nearly invisible filament arcing over a river of molten gold.
 Montana trout the size of king salmon leaping on the line.
 And Brad Pitt.
 Alas, fly fishing isn’t always so idyllic.
 There are riverbanks tangled with thorns, rocky streambeds with treacherous footing, and icy currents that can knock you off your feet.
 All of these are good reasons to wear a durable pair of fly fishing waders.

 While you can do other types of fishing from a dock or boat, to fly fish you often need to be right out there in the water, and that means you’re going to get awfully cold and wet if you don’t wear waders.
 The depth of the water and the season you fish in, as well as the surrounding terrain, are all things to be considered when determining the right waders for you.